 What is a Greenhouse?

-To define the term in layman language, a greenhouse is a building with glass roofs and sides where you can grow crops in a conducive environment.
+To define the term in layman language, a greenhouse is a building with transparent net roofs and sides where you can grow crops in a conducive environment.

-What is Greenhouse farming?
+What is Greenhouse Farming?

 Now that we have an idea of what a greenhouse is, this concept should be very easy to understand.
 Greenhouse farming is simply the use of a greenhouse to raise crops for commercial or subsistence purposes.
 It is the cultivation of crops under controlled conditions to ensure optimal yield and marketability.